 This article has been medically reviewed by Katrina Oliveros, MSN-ED, BSN

 With regular news stories touting the benefits of psilocybin therapy, there is growing curiosity around how to access psilocybin-containing mushrooms.
 Should you ask someone you know?
-Can you buy them online?
-Or should you consider growing them yourself?
+Can you buy magic mushrooms online?
+Or should you consider growing mushrooms yourself?

 Microdosing uses sub-perceptual doses of a compound such as psilocybin or LSD to elicit an ongoing benefit, such as enhanced levels of creativity, energy, and focus.
 Both psilocybin and LSD are popular choices for microdosing regimens as they are structurally similar to serotonin or dopamine (i.e., tryptamines or phenethylamines, respectively).
 Both these neurotransmitters activate the body’s 5-HT2A receptor, which has been found to enhance neuroplasticity and improve brain functions like cognition, learning, and memory.

 These and other outcomes may have you wondering about the benefits of trying psilocybin for yourself.
 Yet, unless you plan to forage for mushrooms on your own, you may not know where to start.

 A mushroom trip can feel like a rollercoaster and you may experience a variety of emotions and sensations throughout.

 Psilocybin can induce a range of emotions, both positive and negative.
 Some people experience feelings of euphoria, joy, or awe, while others may experience anxiety, fear, or paranoia.
 Psilocybin has also been shown to increase empathy and enhance social bonding, which may lead to feelings of connection and love.